 Many producers are selective about the feed used to produce fatty, high-quality Buri.

 They are developing their own feeds by mixing local ingredients such as cereals, tea leaves, citrus, olive oil, etc .

 in an effort to achieve even better aroma and meat texture.

 The processing technique is key to preserving freshness,

 and starts when the fish is landed, fresh from the fish farm.
 The ultimate quality of Buri depends on how the landed fish is handled, and the fish is processed on-site as soon as it is landed before being sent to a plant for further processing.

 Precise and prompt processing makes the fish meat tender and preserves freshness as well as prevents the meat from stiffening.

-The excellent taste of Hamachi is also maintained by the environment of the processing plant.
+The excellent taste of Buri is also maintained by the environment of the processing plant.